Home safety · Senior dogs

 Vet check

-Speak to a vet if slipping is sudden, worsening, or linked to pain, limping, weakness, falling, dragging paws, difficulty standing, or changes in behaviour.
+A vet check is sensible if slipping starts suddenly, gets worse quickly, involves the back legs, or happens with pain, weakness, falling, confusion or loss of confidence.
 Flooring changes can help at home, but they are not a substitute for veterinary advice when mobility shifts quickly.

 Want to make your home safer for an older dog?
 Start with the areas where your dog walks, rests and gets on or off furniture.